Sakshi1169/frontend-projects/README.md

 🛠 Tech Stack :
   1) HTML5
   2) CSS3
-  3 )(JavaScript will be added in upcoming projects)
+  3) JavaScript will be added in upcoming projects
 ---
 📌 Note